Night of the Consumers: Development and release

+Reception

-Critical reception
+Critical reviews

 Rock Paper Shotguns Sin Vega wrote that the game was "quick and rewarding" and praised its accurate depiction of the "sheer irritation" of working in the service industry and its "difficult balance" of making the customers irritating without making the game itself irritating.
 For PC Gamer, Steven Messner wrote that the game "perfectly" captured the "anxiety and dread" of dealing with "the revolving door of rude customers" while working in retail and that he "love[d]" the "unsettling game of cat and mouse".

 Zoey Handley, writing for Destructoid, called Night of the Consumers a "strangely enjoyable" and "rather striking product" bolstered by its "sense of humor", "unsettling lo-fi art style", and "good use of audio and visual cues".
 Oisin Kuhnke of NME wrote that the game was "fluid and fast-paced" and "a great example" of a PS1-style horror game that "expand[s] upon aesthetic choices in ways that weren't possible on earlier hardware".
 Night of the Consumers was included on Game Rants list of the best horror games set in stores, with Rachael Phillips calling it "an effective parody of the horrors of retail".

 Ian Levinstein of Engadget criticized the game's controls as its "biggest stumbling block" and its first-person perspective and fast pace as unsuitable for those "susceptible to dizziness", but praised it for its aesthetic and for the customers effectively evoking "bloodthirsty zombies".
 Jody Macgregor of PC Gamer identified Night of the Consumers as one of several PS1–inspired horror games that "lean[s] into the uncanny" and "hark[s] back to a time when the FPS genre was also new enough to feel odd and threatening".